jarviscanada/jarvis_data_eng_KevinShimotakahara/core_java/grep/README.md

 1: do the stuff.
 (LaTeX)

 # Performance Issue
-A potential performance issue identified during the design process was the risk of overloading the JVM's heap memory should the files be excessively large, or should the max heap size be set excessively small.
+An earlier version of the project had a failure mode of overloading the JVM's heap memory should the files be excessively large, or should the max heap size be excessively small.

 This issue was fixed by implementing streams to eliminate the need for saving an entire file's worth of text in a list object.
 Instead, a Files.lines() stream "lazily" loads one line at a time from the file source into heap memory as they are processed by our algorithm.
-Moreover, we directly write each line we find that matches the regex pattern to the output file without the use of an intermediary list object.
+Moreover, the stream directly writes each line it finds that matches the regex pattern to the output file without the use of an intermediary list object.